Windows OS Hub

 Copy AD Group Membership to Another User in PowerShell

 When you create a new user in an Active Directory domain, sometimes you need to make them a member of a large number of groups.
 It is quite tiresome to add a user to groups manually through the ADUC console, so it is easier to copy the group membership from one user to another using a PowerShell script.
-It is also convenient when an employee leaves your company department and you have to assign a new employee the same AD security groups.
+It is also convenient when an employee leaves your company department and you have to assign a new employee to the same AD security groups.

-Suppose, you need to copy the group membership from user jsanti and add a new user account (a.adams) to the same groups.
+Suppose, you need to copy the group membership from the user jsanti and add a new user account (a.adams) to the same groups.

 How to copy AD user group membership to another user